-- Reallocate some resources from college football to direct-equity tactics
+- Reallocating resources from college football to direct-equity tactics

-- Increase shopper marketing to improve merchandising performance
+- Increasing shopper marketing to improve merchandising performance

-- Create continuity in digital, including a significant increase in paid search
+- Creating continuity in digital, including a significant increase in paid search

-- Increase consumer spending by $3 million, the threshold for generating profitable returns
+- Increasing consumer spending by $3 million, the threshold for generating profitable returns

 As it begins planning for 2019 Eckrich will run Keen’s analysis and then build its plan around it, a fundamental shift to a more dynamic and data-driven decision model.